 You can continue to seek employment

 Many businesses have increased demands at this time.
 If you have been stood down or had your hours reduced and you find other work you can take that job.
 As long as you are not employed as a full-time permanent employee this will not require you to resign from your original job.
 Your Government support will be adjusted based on the income you receive.

-You can defer your home loan repayments
+You can talk to us about your loan and credit card repayments

 You can seek certainty with our fixed home loan interest rates

 2.29% p.a.3 interest rate (3.99% p.a. comparison rate) available to any owner occupier customer – including existing customers who switch – for a one, two, or three year fixed term paying principal and interest with Wealth Package, effective 30 March.
 Our Fixed rates may now be substantially lower than your current variable rate.
 Investors also have access to attractive rates that may be lower than the current variable rates.
 Bear in mind that fixing your rate means that you are signing up for that period and a fee and break costs may be payable if you need to repay your loan early.

 You may be eligible for rental assistance from the Government.
 Talk to your landlord about what else may be possible for further rental relief.
 The States and Territories have agreed to a 6 month moratorium on the eviction of commercial and residential tenants if they can’t pay their rent due to the ongoing crisis.
 Please continue to speak with your landlord and try to work on measures to help you both during this time.
 You may also be eligible for an energy subsidy.
 Many utility providers have also launched relief measures.
 Speak to your specific provider about temporary relief.